Lost in Overlap: Exploring Logit-based Watermark Collision in LLMs: Introduction

 \section{Introduction}

-As the text quality produced by large language models (LLM) advances, it tackles numerous practical challenges while raising many new issues.
-In particular, LLMs' widespread generation of text on the Internet may increase rumors and raise concerns about text copyright \cite{megias2021dissimilar, tang2023did}.
+As the quality of text produced by large language models (LLMs) advances, it addresses numerous practical challenges while raising many new issues.
+In particular, the widespread generation of text by LLMs on the Internet may increase the spread of rumors and raise concerns about text copyright \cite{megias2021dissimilar, tang2023did}.
 Consequently, the identification and classification of machine-generated text have become critically significant.
-Watermarking methods can address this issue, making them increasingly prominent in current discussions and gathering growing attention.
+Watermarking techniques for LLMs can help to tackle these problems, leading to their rising importance in ongoing conversations and attracting increasing interest globally.

 Text watermarking involves embedding distinctive, imperceptible identifiers (watermarks) into written content.
-Nowadays, most methods are logit-based \cite{kirchenbauer2023KGW, liu2023SIR, zhao2023PRW, kuditipudi2023RDW, hu2023unbiased}: they manipulate the output logits of LLMs during the generation process to achieve the goal of embedding watermarks.
-These watermarks are sophisticatedly designed to be robust yet discreet, ensuring content integrity and ownership preservation without compromising readability or meaning.
+Nowadays, most methods are logit-based \cite{kirchenbauer2023KGW, liu2023SIR, zhao2023PRW, kuditipudi2023RDW, hu2023unbiased}: they manipulate the output logits of LLMs during the generation process using distinct but consistently logit-based strategies to embed watermarks successfully.
+Utilizing the power of LLMs ensures that such adjustings for probabilistic distribution are seamlessly integrated into the generated content without compromising the overall quality or coherence of the text \cite{lin2024zgls}.
+These watermark methods are sophisticatedly designed to be robust yet discreet, ensuring content integrity and ownership preservation without compromising readability or meaning.

-As LLMs flourish, the demand for watermarking rapidly escalates, leading to the application of various watermarking techniques across different LLMs.
-Consequently, particularly during common tasks such as question answering (QA) and paraphrasing, watermark collision becomes inevitable.

-The term \textbf{watermark collision} can be defined as instances of text with multiple watermarks occurring simultaneously (Fig.~\ref{fig:intro}).
+However, as watermarking techniques proliferate, watermark collision becomes inevitable with the increasing application of watermarks.
+The term \textbf{watermark~collision} can be defined as instances where the text contains multiple watermarks simultaneously (Fig.~\ref{fig:intro}).
+This is particularly inevitable during tasks that may require the collaboration of multiple LLMs, such as paraphrasing and translation.
 While many methods \cite{liu2023SIR, zhao2023PRW, kuditipudi2023RDW} claim resilience against paraphrase attacks, none have been specifically tested for watermark collisions.
-As part of this study, we examine dual watermark collisions in which only two watermarks are involved in the same textual sample.
+Hence, we examine the underlying mathematical principles, employ watermark collision as an attack strategy for all watermarking techniques that utilize logits, and evaluate its effectiveness in conjunction with multiple traditional attack methods enhanced through the incorporation of watermark collision.